Table of Contents

 1. How can I recover my data from ESD-USB?

-Using a data recovery application, such as EaseUS Data Recovery Wizard, is the best way to retrieve data from an ESD USB.
+A data recovery application like EaseUS Data Recovery Wizard is the best way to retrieve data from an ESD USB.
 What you can do is:

 - Insert the ESD-USB stick into the computer's port.